kevfarid/KevFarid/README.md

 ⚙ &nbsp;&nbsp;&nbsp;I’m collaborate on <a href="https://github.com/platzily">Platzily</a>

-🌱 &nbsp;&nbsp;I'm currently studying learning Go, Python and design concept.
+🌱 &nbsp;&nbsp;I'm currently studying learning Go and Rust.

 💬 &nbsp;&nbsp;Ask me about whatever you want.
 I'm interested in helping and sharing.